Frequently Asked Questions

 Specific anti-gaming measures:

-• Trust score coverage cap: A single proof adapter can contribute at most 0.33 to the composite score — you need breadth, not just one passing check.
+• Trust score coverage cap: A single proof adapter can contribute at most 0.33 to the composite score.
+Breadth required, not just one passing check.

 • Self-trading blocked: All transaction paths reject same-agent buyer/provider.